Today in Tribe History: June 7, 1986

 With the second overall pick in the June Amateur Draft, the Cleveland Indians select left-handed pitcher Greg Swindell out of the University of Texas.

-Injury limited Swindell to just 16 games in 1987 on the ill-fated Indians’ SI cover jinx season.
+Injury limited Swindell to just 16 games in 1987 on the Indians’ ill-fated SI cover jinx season.
 He bounced back with a career-high 18 wins in 1988 and made the All-Star team in 1989, finishing the year with a 13-6 record.
 He was dealt by the team to Cincinnati following the 1991 season for pitchers Jack Armstrong and Scott Scudder and minor leaguer Joe Turek, but would return to Cleveland in 1996 after being released by the Houston Astros.
-He also played with the Minnesota Twins, Boston Red Sox, and Arizona Diamondbacks, with whom he pitched in three scoreless appearances to help the D’Backs to a World Series win over the New York Yankees in 2001.
+He also played with the Minnesota Twins, Boston Red Sox, and Arizona Diamondbacks.
+His time in the desert took him to a World Series, where he made three scoreless appearances to help the D’Backs to a title over the New York Yankees in 2001.

 Swindell would not appear in a minor league game again until 2002, his last MLB season, when he made one start for the Diamondbacks’ Triple-A Tucson club.
 He would appear in just eight more minor league games the next season, giving him just a dozen such outings in his 18-year professional career.